-Have you ever counted how many times have you registered on various websites?
+Have you ever counted how many times you’ve registered on various websites?
 Nowadays, an average user has up to 40 different accounts.
-However, this number has a tendency to increase, depending on person’s profession and interests.
+However, this number has a tendency to increase, depending on a person’s profession and interests.

 In our modern world, one just can’t avoid memorizing numbers, passwords and pin codes.
+Whether it is login credentials to your email or a payment system account, all data needs to be stored securely.
 Many of us have a special folder on a desktop with all this information.
 Some write it down in a notebook the old-fashioned way.
 But is it really safe?
 Let’s agree, that remembering all the usernames and passwords is also not the best option, since, with the amount of information coming at us every day, we can easily forget everything.
 Luckily, app developers also had this problem and found an easy solution by creating password manager apps.
 There is pretty big variety to choose from, but today we will review 5 the most popular password manager applications created for Apple and Android.

 Password manager Dashlane was released back in 2012 and immediately gained worldwide popularity.
 Simple interface, a high level of security and the ability to automatically fill out forms on web pages caught the attention of thousands of users.